whowechina/chord_pico/README.md

 8. Now do another test.
 Power on and calibrate the keys.
 Keys and faders should work properly.
 If everything is fine, proceed to the next step.

 9. Optional but highly recommended: use some form tape to dampen the key noise.
-You need to stick the foam tape to the PCB (right below the sensors) and the key stopper (brim) part.
+You need to stick the foam tape to the PCB (right below the Hall sensors) and the key stopper (brim) part.
 They reduce the key down and key up noise significantly.
    <img src="doc/assembly_9.jpg" width="80%">

-10. If you print the panel with a multi-color system, use a black marker to color the white ceiling above the sensors.
+10. If the area of the panel above the sensors is printed with white material, use a black marker to color it.
 This helps reduce the risk of sensor interference.
    <img src="doc/assembly_10.jpg" width="70%">

 11. Put the panel onto the base.
 The two auxiliary switches can interfere with the panel during installation, so move the right slider to the left and gently flex the panel to snap it into place.
 Then use the M3\*12mm screws to secure the panel to the base.
 When screwing, the panel will be pushed away from the base a little bit.
 You need to fully unscrew and then re-screw while pressing the panel down to make sure it's fully seated.